tinyvision-ai-inc/UPduino-v3.0/docs/source/index.rst

 UPDuino v3.0: PCB Design Files, Designs, Documentation
 ------------------------------------------------------

-The UPDuino v3.0 is a small, low cost FPGA board.
+The UPDuino v3.0 is a small, low-cost FPGA board.
 The board features an on-board FPGA programmer, flash and LED with _all_ FPGA pins brought out to easy to use 0.1" header pins for fast prototyping.

 The tinyVision.ai UPduino v3.0 Board Features: